The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Each page creates its own section.

-- These sections stack vertically, in the order in which they’re arranged within the Index.
+- These sections stack vertically, in the order they’re arranged within the Index.

 To set up an Index Page: